 MS in Oral Health Sciences

 The Master of Science in Oral Health Sciences (OHS) is designed specifically for students who wish to improve their academic preparedness for dental school admission.
-This master’s degree program is open to applicants who have already earned their bachelor’s degree and have completed all of the pre-dental course requirements.
+This 32-credit, full-time master’s degree program, starting in August, is open to applicants who have already earned their bachelor’s degree and have completed all of the predental prerequisite course requirements.

-Oral Health Sciences students take courses at both Boston University Henry M. Goldman School of Dental Medicine (SDM) and Boston University School of Medicine’s Graduate Medical Sciences (GMS).
-Optional coursework is available in a variety of disciplines, including public health, nutrition, or clinical research.
+Oral Health Sciences students take courses at both Boston University Henry M. Goldman School of Dental Medicine (SDM) and Boston University Chobanian & Avedisian School of Medicine’s Graduate Medical Sciences (GMS).
+Optional coursework is available in a variety of disciplines, including public health, infectious diseases, histology, and anatomy.

-The Oral Health Sciences program takes four semesters to complete and the degree may be completed in either one or two calendar years.
-The MS program has flexibility allowing students to complete the program in 12 months by submitting a Capstone paper, whereas those students using the full two years have the opportunity to complete a research-based thesis on a topic of their choice in the field of dentistry.
-Faculty from both the School of Medicine and the School of Dental Medicine serve as teachers and mentors enriching students’ educational experience while in GMS.
-Students also receive AADSAS application support.
+The Oral Health Sciences program takes four semesters to complete with two semesters full-time and two semesters part-time.
+The MS program has flexibility allowing students to complete the program in 12 months by submitting a capstone paper, whereas those students using the full two years have the opportunity to complete a research-based thesis on a topic of their choice in the field of dentistry.
+Faculty from both the Chobanian & Avedisian School of Medicine and the School of Dental Medicine serve as teachers and mentors enriching students’ educational experience while in OHS.
+Students also receive AADSAS application support and participate in a parallel enrichment program to build professional and academic skills.